Atemo-C/NixOS-configuration/README.md

 If you are using the FISH shell, I added an abbreviation that will do it for you: `enable-flathub`. \
 &nbsp;

+## [2.7] Guest additions.
+If you are installing on a virtual machine, you might consider uncommenting the relevant Guest agents/additions in the `configuration.nix` module.

+## [2.8] Desktop environment.
+This configuration is aimed and sometimes assumes *(to be fixed)* the use of the [Hyprland](https://hyprland.org/) Wayland compositor.
+However, you can enable the [XFCE](https://xfce.org/) desktop environment instead by uncommenting the relevant modules in the `configuration.nix` module, as long as you also disable Hyprland.

 # [3] Use cases & features implementation.

 ## [3.1] Targeted use case.